Alexandria, British Columbia: Name origin

 The name honours Alexander Mackenzie, who in 1793 on his Peace River to Pacific Ocean expedition was the first European to visit the Alexandria First Nation village.
 On being warned of the dangerous falls and rapids downstream, Mackenzie returned northward beyond the future Quesnel, before turning westward along the West Road River (Blackwater River) toward the coast.

 First Nations

 The First Nations village on the west side of the river was known as Tautin (Ltau'tenne, "sturgeon people"), part of the Takulli (Carrier), which originally numbered in the hundreds.

 In 1826, when the Chilcotin attacked this village opposite the fort, the fur traders supplied arms to the vulnerable defenders.
 This gesture caused the former to stop trading with the fort for a period.
 Although the Carrier conducted some revenge killings that year, hostilities between the two groups had subsided by the following year.

 Religious beliefs were often a mixture of traditional and Christianity.
 Around 1834, indigenous visitors from Oregon introduced one such belief, which the village members enthusiastically embraced.
 During this era, Father Demers used the fort as a base for his missionary endeavours.

-By 1902, lifestyle choices had reduced the village to about 15 members.
+By 1902, the effects of colonization had reduced the village to about 15 members.